slcorp/RTView-ClearBlade/README.md

 * Log in to your RTViewCloud account.

 	Notice that you are automatically in your own private organization (e.g. JohnSPrivateOrg).

 ## Download, configure and run the RTViewDataServer

 * While in your RTViewCloud account, click on the ? icon on the top right corner of the RTView Cloud banner.
 * In the RTView Cloud Support Home screen, click on the Downloads box.
 * In the RTView Cloud Downloads screen, click on the Free Download button.
-* Follow the instructions and download a copy of RTViewDataServer to your computer
+* Follow the instructions and download a copy of RTViewDataServer to your computer.
 * On your computer, bring up a Command prompt.
 * Create a new top-level directory (e.g. rtvdemos)